firasm/conferencekit/_sources/content/chapter03_conference/sessions.md

 ## Networking Sessions

-- Choosing safe venues if occurring away from conference venue
+- Choose venues that foster safety if occurring away from conference venue
-- Catering considerations: dietary restrictions and allergies
+- Take into account dietary requests/needs at all networking sessions
+- Ensure that not all networking opportunities are alcohol related: offer nonalcoholic beverages other than water
+- Schedule sessions at various times of the day to accommodate those who cannot attend in the evenings
+- Post and reiterate conference values around inclusion and diversity at all sessions